 - Medication support (if needed)

-Your doctor should also talk with your behavioral health provider.
+Your doctor can assist with getting behavioral health services or talk to your behavioral health provider (if you have one).
 Your behavioral health provider can offer your child more services to improve their growth.
 Some services include:

 - Case management